Gellert5225/UniPlus/Docs/source/index.html.md

 ## Dashboard

 We also provide a visual tool for viewing our database.
-To run the dashboard, go to `dashboard` directory and run
+To run the dashboard, go to `Dashboard` directory and run

 `npm start`